carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 - - - -
 #### Last Week's Summary:
 1. Fine-tuned the 3-step plan to improvements to field inconsistencies: UI in UAT > UI in Production > moving data in Production
 2. Extracted the remaining Giftworks data from 10 previous mailers.
-Extracted remaining Giftworks notes regarding walk captains.
 3. Created and cleaned three Community Volunteers email lists.
 4. Contacted SF support regarding import issue: matching by external ID
 5. Prepped and imported online gifts (standard and tribute)